 You should be cautious of continuing a contract that a client has found to be ‘inside’ where you have previously worked ‘outside’ as this may make you an easy target for an HMRC investigation in the future.
 If you decide to stay on, we would suggest challenging the status determination and keeping the evidence to prove that you disagree with your ‘inside’ status.
 This may also be a good time to renegotiate your fee, to try and make up for your take-home pay shortfall.

 If you are deemed inside IR35 by your end client, the way you get paid will change.
-Currently you receive the gross amount into your Limited Company before any tax deductions.
-The new rules from April 2021 require that either the end client or third party agency that pays your invoices, deducts the necessary PAYE (as if you were an employee) from your gross invoice first before this is paid to your company bank account.
+Prior to April 2021 you’d receive the gross amount into your Limited Company before any tax deductions.
+The new rules post April 2021 require that either the end client or third party agency that pays your invoices, deducts the necessary PAYE (as if you were an employee) from your gross invoice first before this is paid to your company bank account.

 Do I have to use an umbrella if I’m found ‘inside’?

 But just in case, all Aardvark clients can use our sister company SG Umbrella for free.
-So, should you need to go down the umbrella route, then as part of our monthly accountancy packages, we will be including for free the ability to switch between limited and umbrella for your contracts if needed, without any hassle.
+So, should you need to go down the umbrella route, then as part of our monthly accountancy packages, we have included for free the ability to switch between limited and umbrella for your contracts if needed, without any hassle.

 Should I close my Limited Company?